- Books, Literature, and Writing»

 **The newly-named and opened Queen Elizabeth Olympic Park was opened to the public on the last weekend of July, 2013, with marquees, 'bouncy Stonehenge and other sideshows as well as a plethora of refreshment booths.
 My wife Kath and I were taken by a sheep shearing South African who introduced some rare breeds and others not so rare used for breeding.
 A quick wit, deft finger- and knee-work raised this performance from the level of an unpromising sideshow.
 Antiques and crafts were on show, too, on a large scale.
 The only thing that marred the day for me was the overpriced coffee at the Timber Shack cafe near the south bridge.

-There's art in coins -, the study of them is numismatics - and there's history.
+There's art and history in coins -, the study of them is numismatics.
 Use of coins as 'tokens' to pay for goods or services goes back 000's of years.
-Take the expert's advice when starting your collection in whatever your period or country of interest, use it carefully and you could profit - if not in sales then as a collector and appreciator, a numismatist.
+Take the expert's advice when starting your collection in whatever your period or country of interest, use it carefully and you could profit - if not in sales then as a collector and appreciator.
+New coins are minted annually to commemorate historical events, or as copies of earlier finds.

 The story above was written around the time the Olympic site was under development at Stratford to the east of London